Sheshiyer/wiki-heyzackai/03-compelling-copy/shopify-product-copy.md

 - Multilingual conversation and stories for daily practice.
 - Adaptive long‑term memory that grows with your child.
-- Parent mood summaries from chats (opt‑in, privacy‑first).
+- Parent mood summaries from chats (opt‑in, local processing by default).
 - Screen‑free playtime that sparks curiosity.
 - Emotion‑aware responses to build empathy.